foysalhaque1/foysalhaque1/README.md

 ## 👋 About Me

-I'm Foysal, a passionate full stack developer from Bangladesh.
-Currently working on a travel app using React and MongoDB.
+I'm Foysal, a passionate full stack developer from Bangladesh.Currently working on a travel app using React and MongoDB.
 I enjoy creating efficient, user-friendly web applications.
 I love building apps that solve real-world problems.